Breakoutwatch Compared to CAN SLIM®

 losing 60% of your potential gains compared to the minimum price of $6 we require for inclusion on our watchlists.

 - Relative Strength Rank of at least 80 is too low.
-We found a RS
+While there certainly are profitable breakouts at this level, we found a RS

-Rank of at least 92 was necessary to give average returns after
+Rank of at least 90 was necessary to give returns after

 breakout of at least 25%.